diegomtassis/yamd-library/README.md

 ### Data structures

-* Simple fixed size list.
-The size is set before starting using the list.
+* Array fixed list.
+Uses a fixed size array as back storage.
+Size is set when the list is initialized.
 * Doubly linked list.